open-education-api/open-education-api.github.io/governance/bylaws.md

 *	Decisions on the specification description on GitHub
 *	Decisions on the method and the acceptance of proposed major changes within GitHub, for example, a release.

 **Decisions within GitHub** For issues within the GitHub environment, the following applies: If an issue is submitted, the master committer has 5 days to prepare for handling the issue.
 The voting procedure is started within these 5 days so that the decision can be voted on.
 The decision in respect of which an issue is handled is recorded within the GitHub environment.
-See the info at https://openonderwijsapi.nl/en/community/
+See the info at https://openonderwijsapi.nl/#/community/

-**Other decisions** Remote voting can take place online at any time through email using the mailing list openonderwijsapi@googlegroups.com or can be send by email.
+**Other decisions** Voting can take place by sending your vote to info@openonderwijsapi.nl.
 Any working group member can submit a decision to be voted on.
 All working group members receive an email of the forthcoming vote.
 This notification specifies:
 *	the matter which is the subject of the vote;
 *	when the vote will take place;
 *	and, if necessary, the timeframe within which a vote must be cast.

 There must be a period of at least 7 days between the announcement of the vote and the time a vote can be cast.
 Only members of the working group can cast a vote.
-Voting can take place online OR at a meeting.
-If a member cannot attend the meeting, they must make their vote known before the meeting by sending an email to openonderwijsapi@googlegroups.com.
-Votes cast after the meeting will not be taken into consideration in taking the decision.
+Voting can only take place by sending an email to info@openonderwijsapi.nl Votes cast after the meeting will not be taken into consideration in taking the decision.
 If there is a majority vote, the decision will be adopted.
 If there is no majority vote, or if a vote leads to discussion or a member of the working group appeals against the decision, the vote will be put as an agenda item for the next meeting of the working group.
 A working group member can appeal against a decision by formulating their objection and sharing it through the mailing list.

 The following rules apply to decision-making:
 *	Only institutions affiliated with SURFnet and 1 representative per institution have voting rights.